We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Fortunately, you have a range of options for public transportation when you live in a major metro area.
 The subway provides a relatively fast, convenient way to get from place to place, avoiding traffic.
 Plus, you might be able to focus on a book rather than keeping your eyes on the road — as long as the noise isn’t too distracting.

-Disadvantages of Living in the City
+Disadvantages of Living in a City

 While metro areas have their appeal, you’ll find the issue isn’t as one-sided as some might think.
 Urban living is great, with entertainment options, career opportunities and public transportation, but just like everything else, it has its downsides.
 Between traffic, crowding and higher expenses, life in a big city might just not be for you.
 What should you know before you start packing your things to move?